AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/051_SimpleStatements/req.rst

 SC expectations for ARM chap.
 5 : Simple Statements
 ===================================================

-SC expectations regarding ARM chap.
-5 : Simple Statements (that do not contain other statements)

 Requirement(s)
 --------------

-A simple statement shall be reported as uncovered if it is not executed.
+A simple statement (i.e., does not contain other statements) shall be reported as uncovered if it is not executed.

 Testing Strategy